 She was the first foreign anchorperson in the history of television news in Italy, where she went on to host multiple political talk shows.
 Since moving to the United States in 2009, Rula has been an on-air foreign policy analyst for MSNBC and a contributor to the Daily Beast, Newsweek and Salon.com, where her articles have reflected a deep knowledge of Islamic extremism, the Israeli-Palestinian conflict, and the new political order in the Arab Muslim world.
 Rula has appeared frequently on CNN and Bloomberg, and she has written op-eds for the New York Times and the San Jose Mercury News, among other media outlets.

-Rula was born in Haifa, Israel, and she grew up in East Jerusalem.
+Rula was born in Haifa and grew up in East Jerusalem.
 After the death of her mother, her father brought her to the Dar Al Tifel orphanage at the age of 5.
 She graduated with a scholarship from the Italian government to study medicine, and she received a degree in physiotherapy from Bologna University.
 She always had a passion for journalism, and began to contribute to newspapers such as Il Resto del Carlino, Il Giorno, La Nazione and Il Messaggero.

 In 2000, the combination of her strong personality and charisma led to her first job as an on-air reporter, soon becoming the first foreign anchorwoman to broadcast the evening news in the history of Italian television.